nhatuan87/YetAnotherArduinoPcIntLibrary/README.md

 Yet Another Arduino PcInt Library
 =================================

-This is an Arduino library to administrate and handle Pin Change Interrupts.
+As you may have guessed, this is an Arduino library to handle Pin Change Interrupts.

 Features
 --------